Bachelor of Nursing

 An elite track designed for high caliber candidates who are high achievers and aspire to pursue an advanced and specialised nurse practice or a nurse-physician career in the healthcare sector.
 This track enables highly competent students to accomplish a dynamic and vigorous study plan and to fulfil accredited professional curricula at an accelerated pace.

-Students shall be admitted to 1-year part-time MNurs study, upon successful completion of the 5-year BNurs–ALT, and shall be able to obtain one Bachelor’s Degree and one Master’s Degree in nursing in 6 years
+Students shall be admitted to 1-year part-time MNurs study, upon successful completion of the 5-year BNursALT, and shall be able to OBTAIN ONE BACHELOR’S DEGREE AND ONE MASTER’S DEGREE IN NURSING in a duration of 6 years.

 Prospect: Advanced & Specialised Nurse

-Articulation to HKU Bachelor of Medicine and Bachelor of Surgery (MBBS)
+Articulation to Bachelor of Medicine and Bachelor of Surgery (MBBS)

-Students shall be admitted directly to HKU MBBS Year 2 and exempted from the Year 3 enrichment year requirement, upon successful completion of the 5-year BNurs–ALT degree with first class honours*, and shall be able to obtain two professional degrees in 9 years.
+Students shall be admitted directly to HKU MBBS Year 2 and exempted from the Year 3 Enrichment Year requirements, upon successful completion of the 5-year BNurs–ALT degree with First-class Honours, and shall be able to OBTAIN TWO PROFESSIONAL DEGREES in a duration of 9 years.

 Prospect: Nurse-physician

-* Subject to the fulfilment of MBBS programme entry requirements.
-BNurs with first class honours and HKDSE “Chemistry” or “Combined Science (Chemistry)” are required for the MBBS articulation pathway.
+* Subject to the fulfilment of MNurs/MBBS programme’s entry requirements.
+Being BNurs graduates with First-class Honours and having “Chemistry” subject in their HKDSE results are required for choosing the MBBS articulation pathway.

 Leadership Development Programme

-Students will be able to acquire unique leadership skills and experiential learning opportunities in their study journey in nursing.
+Students will acquire unique leadership skills and experiential learning opportunities in their study journey in nursing.

 Personal Mentors Throughout the Course of Study

-Students will be assigned a designated professoriate staff and an experienced nurse leader as personal mentors, who provide advice and guidance throughout the BNurs–ALT study.
-Students can learn from the great minds, expand their personal networks and widen their horizon.
+Students will be mentored individually by a designated instructor from professoriate staff and an experienced nurse leader, who provide advice and guidance throughout their BNursALT study.
+Under the mentorship of great minds, students can broaden their horizons and expand their personal networks.

 Diversified Roadmaps

-The articulation pathways provided under the JS6418 Advanced Leadership Track is subject to one’s interest, career aspiration and academic performance, etc. Scholarships covering the full composition fee of MNurs will be provided to students with exemplary academic performance.
+The articulation pathways provided under the BNurs-ALT are subject to one’s interest, career aspiration and academic performance, etc. Scholarships covering the full composition fee of MNurs will be provided to students with exemplary academic performance.

 Scholarships*